 We embrace innovation, develop efficiencies and pursue environmental stewardship for future generations.

-Investing in the power grid
+Investing in grid reliability and security

 We are evolving our energy system to one that enables more customer control and promotes growth in the communities we serve.
 One way we’re making the power grid more reliable and secure is by putting more equipment underground.
 We’re also installing stronger power poles, larger wires and more robust equipment.